Mortgage underwriting in the United States: Automated underwriting

 Fannie Mae and Freddie Mac are the two largest companies that purchase mortgages from other lenders in the United States.
 Many lenders will underwrite their files according to their guidelines, but to ensure the eligibility to be purchased by Fannie Mae and Freddie Mac, underwriters will utilize what is called automated underwriting.
 This is a tool available to lenders to provide recommendations on the risk of a loan and borrower and it provides the amount of documentation needed to verify the risk.

 Manual underwriting

+All loans are run through DU first.
+Loans that cannot be approved through DU are escalated for second-level review by a human underwriter to ensure no one is turned down who should get approved.
+However, guidelines for debt-to-income ratio are more conservative for manually underwritten loans, and few loans sent for second-level review are approved.
+There are also circumstances that DU cannot assess, and thus require a downgrade to manual underwriting.